kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO uwords are not exec. need to add the pc ptr for the exec to the start of the exec body area. update preample to reload the pc

+May 2024

+Now have uword creation however the decision to have a PC stored for each exec line so i can handle loops is proving to be a problem as the exec of the uword is needing it and it isnt setup right.
+I think I need to do another version of the parser and remove this. keep things a bit simple after looking at other versions of the forth parser.
+If I use a single pc then see if i can do a compile version and handle the loops and jumps better.

+I have also fixed the version of the assembler for macro support by upgrading.
+That will help a lot

 Stage 4.5 TODO
 --------------